 Symptoms

-There are no specific symptoms that have been clearly linked to CTE.
+There are no specific symptoms that have been clearly linked to chronic traumatic encephalopathy, also known as CTE.
 Some of the possible symptoms can occur in many other conditions.
-In the people who were confirmed to have CTE at autopsy, symptoms have included cognitive, behavioral, mood and motor changes.
+In people who were confirmed to have CTE at autopsy, symptoms have included cognitive, behavioral, mood and movement changes.

 Cognitive impairment